-Here you take a trip to Italy, because the Pfitscherjochhaus is in South Tyrol.
+Here you take a trip to Italy, because the Pfitscherjochhaus is in Italy.
 A hike full of history and wonderful views.

 Anyone who has ever explored Zillertal from the saddle knows that there are few more spectacular places in the world for cycling and mountainbiking, who are rewarded with unforgettable panoramic views in crystal clear mountain air.
 Comfortable temperatures supply fresh energy for each new bike tour – in the mountains, in one of the side valleys, or on the comfortable valley floor.

 From the Fügen festival hall via Pankrazbergstrasse and Hochfügener Strasse to the fork at the Hochfügen middle station and then on to Geolsalm and Gartalm.
 The return route goes via Arzjochkapelle to Kaunzalm, then on through the Öxltal valley to Fügenberg and back to Fügen.

 The single trails in Zell and Gerlos offer the very best of fun for adventure-hungry bikers.
 The trails are suitable for beginners, but also present an exciting challenge for experienced bikers.
 Numerous serpentines, North Shore elements and pump tracks demand a certain degree of skill.

 After a comfortable ascent on the Penkenbahn cable car, the bike route starts at the mountain station and leads uphill to the Penkenjoch.
 This marks the beginning of a very challenging downhill section towards Horbergtal.
 The trail leads on to the right of the mountain pastures and straight across the junction back to the Penkenbahn’s mountain station.